muhammed-mizaj/Earno-Calc/README.md

 [Code Explanation + Demo](link)

 ## How it Works ?
-1. From a TextField widget - accepting a text from the user
+1. From a TextField widget - Add Income Category

-2. Passing the text to a morse code encoder using the morse package

-3. Storing & Displaying the converted code to the app

-4. Encoded message is then read character by character and flashlight is seen according to the morse code using torch_light package
+2.From a Textfield widget - Add Expense Category

+3.User can each transaction by describing purpose,date,amount,category type,category

 ## Packages Used